vlad17/vlad17.github.io/_posts/2024-02-04-distillation-walkthrough.md

 ## Is that all there is to it?

 Not quite.
-With neural nets, we do see some really intersting training phenomena not fully accounted for by the story above.
+With neural nets, we do see some really interesting training phenomena not fully accounted for by the story above.
 For instance, self-distillation (where the "teacher" is the same size as the student) somehow _works_!

 There are interactions with imperfect non-convex optimization in the deep neural network setting which are still a research topic.
 For more, check out a [Zeyuan Allen-Zhu and Yuanzhi Li blog post from MSR](https://www.microsoft.com/en-us/research/blog/three-mysteries-in-deep-learning-ensemble-knowledge-distillation-and-self-distillation/).